Why do programmers do nothing even with neural networks

 print(savedArray.first!)

-After launching the second version of the client code, you will find in the document folder the Clients Database Directory, which will contain a massif serialized in JSON with one Client structure.
+After running the second version of the client code, you will find a directory “Clients Database” in the documents folder, which will contain a file of a serialized array in JSON with one Client structure.

-Switching data storage format
+Switching the data storage format

 let formatExtension = "xml"

-func encode(_ item: T) async throws -> Data {
+func encode<T: Encodable>(_ item: T) async throws -> Data {

 let encoder = PropertyListEncoder()